Lawrence North High School

 Lawrence North High School is a public high school in Indianapolis, Indiana, United States.
-The school was founded in 1974 and graduated its first class in 1976.
+The school was founded in 1974 (cornerstone laid)and graduated its first class in 1978.
 Lawrence North is one of two high schools in the Metropolitan School District of Lawrence Township, the other one being Lawrence Central High School.

 Academics

 Enrollment

 As of the 2019–20 school year, Lawrence North had an enrollment of 2,619 students.
 The student population is mostly African-American, followed equally by White and Latino.
 Thirteen percent of the students are involved in special education, ten percent qualify for English language learner support, and fifty-four percent qualify for free or reduced price lunch.
 The teachers, however, are seventy-seven percent white, and most of them have more than twenty years of teaching experience.

 Awards and recognition

 Lawrence North is recognized by the Indiana Department of Education as a Four-Star School, the highest honor that body can confer.
 It is also fully accredited by the North Central Association of Colleges and Schools.